Usage scenarios | Urbi Documentation

 Usage scenarios

-Follow this scenario if Urbi data is enough for your goals, but you need to configure the map look.
+If standard styles from the editor do not fit your goals, you can create your own style based on them and apply it to the map.
 Example: show intercity roads only and highlight them with a specific color or configure the light and dark theme for your map.

 Steps: